Which diaper storage setup is right for you?

 If you are using a smaller diaper pail, such as the ones made for disposable diapers, then remove the lid or somehow prop it open such as putting a wipe over the edge of the pail so it doesn't close all the way.
 A fully sealed diaper pail is a breeding ground for bacteria and that type is not recommended.
 Diaper pails need some air circulation.
 The wastebasket size and small liners are nice for storing soiled covers separately.
 You may need two pails and two liners, though.
 The two-pail system (or more) is nice if you have two changing areas, such as in a two story home.
 Again, all are intended for dry pail use, not for soaking.

-Another option is the Gro Via Perfect Pail which is hanging diaper storage.
+Hanging diaper storage is another option.
 I have one for non-diapering use in the closest near my kitchen to put our kitchen cloths and un-paper towels into until wash day.
 Keeping it easy to grab a fresh cotton cloths in the kitchen (and thus not re-using a dirty one too many times) by having an easy place to put the used ones into has cut down our paper towel use by a lot!
-I'm sure this saved us a lot of money over the many years we've had this setup with the GroVia Perfect Pail for our kitchen cloth re-usables.
+I'm sure this saved us a lot of money over the many years we've had this setup with a large hanging diaper wet bag for our kitchen cloth re-usables.
 The kitchen cloths don't get moldy in it because it has enough air circulation.
 Yes, you've heard this before about the need for air circulation for diapers and it is the same need for stored wet cotton of any kind.

 Washing: They are made of a knit polyester with a waterproof layer inside, often called "PUL" but it really is 100% polyester with TPU laminate.
 This is the same (or extremely similar) material as the outside of most diaper covers, pocket diapers or all-in-one diapers.
 It is the exact same material as the outside of the covers or all-in-one diapers.
 It's very durable.
 They can "catch" water in some washers so if your washer does that, you may choose to take it out of the cycle before the final rinse to make sure the diapers are fully rinsed.
 Some people choose to wash their pail liners only occasionally.
 Choices vary.
 You can wash it with the diapers, but take it out of the dry early or hang it to dry since it dries so much faster than the rest of your diapers, just like diaper covers.

 Non-diapering uses: These are wonderful for camping and boating (keeps towels and clothes dry if it rains, have an extra to put the wet stuff in).
 Great for car trips.
 Handy at the barn.
 Use these instead of suitcases for easy packing into cartop storage units such as Thules.
 Great laundry bags for college, camping, boating and more.
-Blueberry and Thirsties liners are made in the USA.
-Bummis are made in Canada.
-GroVia is made in China.
+Smart Bottoms and Thirsties liners are made in the USA.